-Pre-professional programs in related areas such as physical therapy, respiratory therapy and nuclear medical technology are available.
-Two to four years of preclinical study are required by professional schools.
-Although advisors at AUM will provide as much assistance as possible, students are responsibile for knowing and meeting entrance requirements for specific professional schools by the appropriate deadlines.
+Pre-professional preparation for allied health disciplines such as physical/occupational therapy, physician assistant, speech and language pathology, radiologic sciences, public health and nutrition science are also available.
+Two to four years of preclinical study are required by professional schools, but most students will be more competitive having completed their undergraduate degree.
+Although advisers at AUM will provide as much assistance as possible, students are responsible for knowing and meeting entrance requirements for specific professional schools by the appropriate deadlines.